kaisenlinux/manpages-dev/category/Monitoring/netperfmeter.md

              Specifies the name of the configuration file to write.
 Default is output.config.

      -vector=Name
              Specifies the name pattern of the vector files to write.
 If the suffix of this name is .bz2, the file will be BZip2-compressed on the fly.
-The vector name is automatically extended to name the flow vector files by adding -<active|passive>-<flow_id>-<stream_id> before the suffix.
-Default is vec‐ tor.vec.bz2, hence the name of the vector file for flow 5, stream 2 on the passive node will be vector-passive-00000005-0002.vec.bz2.
+The vector name is automatically ex‐ tended to name the flow vector files by adding -<active|passive>-<flow_id>-<stream_id> before the suffix.
+Default is vector.vec.bz2, hence the name of the vector file for flow
+             5, stream 2 on the passive node will be vector-passive-00000005-0002.vec.bz2.

      -scalar=Name
              Specifies the name pattern of the scalar files to write.
 If the suffix of this name is .bz2, the file will be BZip2-compressed on the fly.
-The scalar name is automatically extended to name the flow scalar files by adding -<active|passive>-<flow_id>-<stream_id> before the suffix.
-Default is scalar.vec.bz2, hence the name of the scalar file for flow 5, stream 2 on the passive node will be scalar-passive-00000005-0002.vec.bz2.
+The scalar name is automatically ex‐ tended to name the flow scalar files by adding -<active|passive>-<flow_id>-<stream_id> before the suffix.
+Default is scalar.vec.bz2, hence the name of the scalar file for flow
+             5, stream 2 on the passive node will be scalar-passive-00000005-0002.vec.bz2.

      -activenodename=Description
              Sets a textual description of the active node (e.g. Client).